 In the 21st century it seems that everyone is under some form of stress or another.
 Everything is extremely stressful and it doesn’t seem to completely go away no matter what you do.
-But it seems that playing one of the hundreds and hundreds of slots can help you stress no more.
+But it seems that gambling on one of the hundreds and hundreds of slots can help you release stress.
 Studies show that there is a sort of no stress formula and that’s to gamble responsibly.

 There are a lot of people that gamble and most of them don’t have any issues.
 This is because gambling in itself isn’t something bad, it’s the addictive people that don’t think about what they are doing that transform it, but the same way even cake can be considered addictive and bad for you if you eat too much of it, and obviously cake isn’t “evil”.